Dye Sub Photo Print Media – FAQ’s

 It’s this final coating which protects the image and is touch dry the moment the print leaves the printer.
 You can actually take a photo that has just been printed and wash it under the tap!

-Very occassionaly when your printer is moved from a very cold area into a very warm area condensation will appear on the paper roll within your printer.
+Very occasionally when your printer is moved from a very cold area into a very warm area condensation will appear on the paper roll within your printer.
 If you attempt to print when the paper roll is damp the ribbon will tear and the printer will stop printing.
+The problem is easily fixed by repairing the ribbon.

-This is normal.
+This is completely normal.
 There is always slightly more paper provided than is needed.
+More paper is provided as the printer will discard a few prints when the paper roll is changed each time.
 Just discard the unused paper and roll.
 Media should always be changed completely with the paper and ribbon being changed at the same time.

 Dye Sub Media doesn’t usually have an expiry date and as long as it is stored correctly would last many years and maybe even decades.
 We have personally used media that was 10+ years old without quality issues.